 What Should I Do If I Test Positive for Coronavirus?

-You need to take multiple steps to protect yourself and other people if you become infected with the coronavirus.
+You must take multiple steps to protect yourself and others if you become infected with the coronavirus.

 - Stay home.
 Try to come in contact with others as little as possible.
 Get rest and care for yourself like you would if you had the flu.

 - Disinfect your home.
 Wipe down doorknobs, countertops, and additional objects you frequently touch.

 - Keep your distance from family members.
 If you live with anyone, try to avoid them, and don’t touch anything in common areas unless you wash your hands first.